axsaucedo/machine-learning-global/contents.md

 > The Institute & the Ethical ML Pledge
 > <br>
 > <br>
-> Intuition on Machine Learning
+> Intuition on practial AI
 >
-> Dimensions of ML category segmentation
+> Applications & Impacts of AI in industry
 >
-> Key issues, risks and opportunities
+> Q&A & Deep Dive

 #### Followed by a deep dive discussion